5.16 Student Discipline and Appeals

 When an appeal has been timely filed or has otherwise been granted with an extension, the vice chancellor for student affairs will review the substance of the appeal request and may take one of the following actions:

-- Deny the appeal request if a proper basis for appeal has not been identified;
+• deny the appeal request if a proper basis for appeal has not been identified.

 If the appeal will be reviewed without a hearing before the student conduct panel:

-- The vice chancellor for student affairs may also choose to meet with the respondent, complainant and other individuals with pertinent knowledge.
+• The vice chancellor for student affairs may also choose to meet with the respondent, complainant, and other individuals with pertinent knowledge.

-- The vice chancellor’s decision is final subject to the parties’ right to chancellor review.
+• The vice chancellor’s decision is final, subject to the parties’ right to chancellor review.

 If an appeal is referred to the student conduct panel:

-- Cross examination of the parties or witnesses is not permitted.
-However, the respondent or the complainant may present questions to be asked of a party or witness by the chairperson of the panel.
-The chairperson has discretion to determine whether the question is appropriate and relevant and whether he or she will ask the question on behalf of a party.
+• If witnesses are called to testify to support the grounds for appeal, cross examination is not permitted.
+Either party may present questions in advance of the hearing to the vice chancellor for student affairs to be asked by the panel chairperson of a party or witness.
+The chairperson has discretion to determine whether the question is appropriate and relevant and whether they will ask the question on behalf of a party.

-- The vice chancellor for student affairs will review the decision of the panel giving presumptive weight to the decision of the panel.
-The vice chancellor for student affairs can affirm, vacate or modify the panel’s decision and recommended sanctions in whole or in part.
+• The vice chancellor for student affairs will review the decision of the panel giving presumptive weight to the decision of the panel.
+The vice chancellor for student affairs can affirm, vacate or modify the panel’s decision.
 The vice chancellor for student affairs’ decision is final subject to the parties’ right to chancellor review, described below.
-The vice chancellor for student affairs’ written decision will be sent simultaneously to the respondent and complainant within five (5) college business days of receiving the panel’s decision.
+The vice chancellor for student affairs’ written decision will be sent simultaneously to the respondent and, any complainant within ten (10) college business days of receiving the panel’s decision.

 Chancellor Review